gdg-x/hoverboard/docs/tutorials/configure-app.md

 ]
 ```

+### "Become a partner" - how it works?

+`Become a partner` button opens a form with `company name`, `name` and `email` fields.
+After a user (potential partner) filled a form, this data is saved into Frirestore DB, `potentialPartners` node.
+It gives a possibility to contact back those people who are interested to be a partner with you and coloborate earlier.

 # Next steps

 Now your Hoverboard is up configured, learn how to integrate [firebase][firebase] in your app, [style app][style app] and [deploy][deploy].